lzwjava/yinwang.github.io/_posts/2015-03-03-how-to-respect-a-programmer.md

 ---
 layout: post
-title: "1.
-How to Respect a Programmer"
+title: "How to Respect a Programmer"
 ---